jdoey/event-organizer-discord-bot/README.md

-    -assigns the user that reacts with a checkmark to the message with a role that corresponds to the event
+    -assigns the user that reacts with a checkmark to the message with a role that corresponds to the event -prevents the user from reacting to more than one emoji in a given message

  **on_reaction_remove**